About

 • Ages: 8–18 years old

-The mission statement of Northern Illinois Soccer League says that all soccer-related decisions should be made with the player in mind and that it is interested in the development of youth soccer, not the politics.
-The mission further states that the office staff consists of players and coaches who focus on creating and maintaining a league focused on player development at various levels and on providing a competitive and equal playing field.
-The league states that it should be governed by simple administrative procedures that provide players, teams, and clubs flexibility in the player development process.
-The mission also says that the NISL will create, develop, and foster the growth of club and community soccer programs throughout the Chicago metropolitan area and surrounding states.
+The mission of Northern Illinois Soccer League states that all soccer-related decisions should be made with the player in mind and that it is interested in the development of youth soccer, not the politics.
+The mission further states that the office staff consists of players and coaches who focus on the development of players at various levels and on providing a competitive and equal playing field, and that the league is governed by simple administrative procedures to provide players, teams, and clubs flexibility in the player development process.
+The mission also states that the NISL will create, develop, and foster the growth of club and community soccer programs throughout the Chicago metropolitan area and surrounding states.

-The leadership team includes Brendan Eitz as General Manager and National Premier League Director, U23 PSL-NISL Manager, US Club Soccer Liaison, Midwest Select Games Manager, Chicagoland College Showcase, Player Development and id2 events, and League Standards.
-Matt Reiswerg is the Vice President of Strategic Growth and Development and is responsible for NISL Club Membership, NISL Strategic Vision and Expansion, Competitions & NISL Pathway, GotSport Liaison, Staffing, and League Standards.
-Philip Richardson is the Director of Operations and handles team invoices and payment plans, Club Conference operations, Club Conference mediation, and referee payroll and arbiter referee liaison duties.
-Zac Ludwig is the Technical Director and is responsible for Coaching Education, Player Development and ID programs, serving as Midwest Select Games Director, and overseeing goal sizes, field sizes, and field safety issues.
-Addison Walters handles Spanish-speaking customer service, GotSport roster approvals, player transfers, coaching and player passes, background checks, Safesport, red cards and disciplinary process, U23 PSL-NISL administration, Club Conference and NPL registration process, game change requests, rainouts, missing scores, and general league questions.
-Jesus Vargas manages the NISL website, Instagram, Facebook, and Twitter, and serves as NPL Supervisor at Olympic Park and NPL Referee Coordinator.
+The leadership team includes General Manager Brendan Eitz; Vice President of Strategic Growth and Development Matt Reiswerg; and Director of Operations Philip Richardson.
+Brendan Eitz also serves as National Premier League Director, U23 PSL-NISL Manager, US Club Soccer Liaison, Midwest Select Games Manager, and Chicagoland College Showcase lead, and is involved with player development and id2 events and league standards.
+Matt Reiswerg is responsible for NISL club membership, NISL strategic vision and expansion, competitions and the NISL pathway, GotSport liaison duties, staffing, and league standards.
+Addison Walters handles Spanish-speaking customer service, GotSport roster approvals, player transfers, coaching and player passes, background checks, Safesport, red cards and the disciplinary process, U23 PSL-NISL administration, club conference and NPL registration, game change requests, rainouts, missing scores, and general league questions.
+Philip Richardson manages team invoices and payment plans, club conference operations, serves as club conference mediator, and oversees referee payroll and arbiter referee liaison duties.
+Jesus Vargas manages the NISL website, Instagram, Facebook, and Twitter, and serves as NPL Supervisor at Olympic Park and NPL referee coordinator.
 Joe Pietrini is listed as a sales executive at Capelli Sport.

 • Ages: 8–18 years old

-The mission statement of Northern Illinois Soccer League says that all soccer-related decisions should be made with the player in mind and that it is interested in the development of youth soccer, not the politics.
-The mission further states that the office staff consists of players and coaches who focus on creating and maintaining a league focused on player development at various levels and on providing a competitive and equal playing field.
-The league states that it should be governed by simple administrative procedures that provide players, teams, and clubs flexibility in the player development process.
-The mission also says that the NISL will create, develop, and foster the growth of club and community soccer programs throughout the Chicago metropolitan area and surrounding states.
+The mission of Northern Illinois Soccer League states that all soccer-related decisions should be made with the player in mind and that it is interested in the development of youth soccer, not the politics.
+The mission further states that the office staff consists of players and coaches who focus on the development of players at various levels and on providing a competitive and equal playing field, and that the league is governed by simple administrative procedures to provide players, teams, and clubs flexibility in the player development process.
+The mission also states that the NISL will create, develop, and foster the growth of club and community soccer programs throughout the Chicago metropolitan area and surrounding states.

-The leadership team includes Brendan Eitz as General Manager and National Premier League Director, U23 PSL-NISL Manager, US Club Soccer Liaison, Midwest Select Games Manager, Chicagoland College Showcase, Player Development and id2 events, and League Standards.
-Matt Reiswerg is the Vice President of Strategic Growth and Development and is responsible for NISL Club Membership, NISL Strategic Vision and Expansion, Competitions & NISL Pathway, GotSport Liaison, Staffing, and League Standards.
-Philip Richardson is the Director of Operations and handles team invoices and payment plans, Club Conference operations, Club Conference mediation, and referee payroll and arbiter referee liaison duties.
-Zac Ludwig is the Technical Director and is responsible for Coaching Education, Player Development and ID programs, serving as Midwest Select Games Director, and overseeing goal sizes, field sizes, and field safety issues.
-Addison Walters handles Spanish-speaking customer service, GotSport roster approvals, player transfers, coaching and player passes, background checks, Safesport, red cards and disciplinary process, U23 PSL-NISL administration, Club Conference and NPL registration process, game change requests, rainouts, missing scores, and general league questions.
-Jesus Vargas manages the NISL website, Instagram, Facebook, and Twitter, and serves as NPL Supervisor at Olympic Park and NPL Referee Coordinator.
+The leadership team includes General Manager Brendan Eitz; Vice President of Strategic Growth and Development Matt Reiswerg; and Director of Operations Philip Richardson.
+Brendan Eitz also serves as National Premier League Director, U23 PSL-NISL Manager, US Club Soccer Liaison, Midwest Select Games Manager, and Chicagoland College Showcase lead, and is involved with player development and id2 events and league standards.
+Matt Reiswerg is responsible for NISL club membership, NISL strategic vision and expansion, competitions and the NISL pathway, GotSport liaison duties, staffing, and league standards.
+Addison Walters handles Spanish-speaking customer service, GotSport roster approvals, player transfers, coaching and player passes, background checks, Safesport, red cards and the disciplinary process, U23 PSL-NISL administration, club conference and NPL registration, game change requests, rainouts, missing scores, and general league questions.
+Philip Richardson manages team invoices and payment plans, club conference operations, serves as club conference mediator, and oversees referee payroll and arbiter referee liaison duties.
+Jesus Vargas manages the NISL website, Instagram, Facebook, and Twitter, and serves as NPL Supervisor at Olympic Park and NPL referee coordinator.
 Joe Pietrini is listed as a sales executive at Capelli Sport.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.